phbuech/ema2wav/README.md

 ### Installation instructions

+* Open the console (terminal)
+* Navigate to the directory where the files of the converter are located (project directory)
 * Create an environment for the converter.
 If you use anaconda, create the environment by the following code:

   `conda create --name ema_env python=3.9.7`